wp-plugins/goodreviews/readme.txt

 = 2.0.1 =
 * Optimized instantiation/destruction of data retrieval function.
 * Fixed an issue with data retrieval that could have resulted in performance problems on some sites.
+* Fixed an issue that prevented used of file_get_contents on sites that require it.

 = 2.0.0 =
 * Plugin has been completely rewritten to better integrate with the Wordpress Settings API.